oscarlai1998/tp/docs/team/fupernova.md

 `iGraduate` is a command line application that acts as a centralised hub for NUS students majoring in Information Security to plan their academic journey.
 It is equipped with a module storage system where students can mark modules as completed and store prerequisites for each module.
-This allows students to check modules available to take and help them make informed decisions about their academic plan. iGraduate also comes with a cap calculator and a graduation progress tracker.
+This allows students to check modules available to take and help them make informed decisions about their academic plan.
 ___
 ### Summary of Contributions
 <b>Code contributed</b>